CONDITIONS WE TREAT:

 Whiplash is caused by an abrupt jerking motion of the head, either backward or forward, and often occurs as a result of a car accident.

+They say, there’s 2 types of people: those that believe in whiplash, and those that haven’t had it yet.
 Every day, thousands are injured in auto accidents that they seem to “walk away from” with little to no visible vehicle damage.
-They erroneously assume that since the car is barley damaged, then they aren’t injured either.
+They erroneously assume that since the car is barely damaged, then they aren’t injured either.
 But that’s just not true.
-In a German study of injury producing rear-impact collisions, nearly half were less than 6 mph.
-A recent study in New York produced similar results.

 A rear-end accident is not the only way to get hurt, it’s just the most common and damaging, especially at low speeds.
 This is true because your body is held by your seat, creating inertia that turns your head and neck into a bobble head toy when impacted from the rear.